Endolf/oscledstring/README.md

 # OSC with FastLED
 ## Overview
-This is a test for ESP32 controlling a string of LEDs using Open Sound Control.
+This is a test for ESP32 controlling a string of LEDs using [Open Sound Control](http://opensoundcontrol.org/introduction-osc) and [FastLED](http://fastled.io/).
 The ESP32 will create a WiFi Access Point.
+The project uses [PlatformIO](https://platformio.org/) to build and upload to the ESP32.

 ## LEDs
 The code as committed controls a string of 144 WS2813 LEDs.
 The LED count and type can be changed in `main.h`.